gchariton/primer/README.md

 # factorization

-Large integer factorization
+Any-size Native-number factorization

-This is an attempt to factorize really big integers.
+This is an attempt to factorize any given native number, no matter its size.